the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 #### In a Fresh Cloud Instance

-If you'd like to enjoy the power and flexibility of cloud computing, you can spin up a machine with Google Cloud Compute, Amazon Web Services, Microsoft Azure, or other providers.
-My rough notes for creating an Ubuntu instance with Google Cloud Compute and launching Dockerized Jupyter notebooks are available [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_GCP_install.md).
+If you'd like to enjoy the power and flexibility of cloud computing, you can spin up a machine with Google Cloud Compute, Amazon Web Services (who conveniently offer a [Deep Learning-specific machine image](https://aws.amazon.com/amazon-ai/amis/)), Microsoft Azure, or other providers.
+Rough notes for creating an Ubuntu instance with Google Cloud Compute and launching Dockerized Jupyter notebooks are available [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_GCP_install.md).

 ## Windows